To start off, life drives everyone crazy but there are life skills that can be learned.

 The biggest challenge is to cement the idea that you are not the body

 The mind after much probing would admit that it is not the body but it takes time to digest the idea.
 It has to identify with something.
 Its job is to make sense of things and if we leave it without identity, it’s gonna go crazy.
-That is why the scriptures or seers or Gita tells us to believe that we are Atman.
+That is why the scriptures or seers or Gita suggests us to believe that we are Atman, for want of a better word.

 Now it thinks it is Atman, so it tries to understand what this ‘Atman’ is.
 Then it learns a little more about it- that it exists everywhere and in everything.
 I mean, we are building a thought process around something Whole & United.